harry830622/floorplanner/README.md

  - fast-5: Run fast SA 5 times and output the best floorplan.

 ## Seed
-Since every perturbation in SA is randomly made, if we fix the seed for the random number generator, the output will be the same every time.
+Since every perturbation in SA is randomly made, we can fix the seed to get the same sequence of preturbations, thus the same floorplan result every time.

 ## GUI